taskiq-python/taskiq/docs/guide/routing-and-flows.md

 exists for the scheduled task, Taskiq keeps the old behavior and sends through the scheduler broker.

+Scheduler startup owns producer lifecycle for every broker already attached to that router.
+Brokers start in registration order and shut down in reverse order.
+A partial startup failure still shuts down every broker whose startup was attempted.
+Configure the router before scheduler startup; brokers attached later are not part of that lifecycle snapshot.
+A scheduler whose broker has no other router members keeps the legacy single-broker lifecycle.

 `with_broker(...)`, `with_route(...)` and `with_flow(...)` on a kicker are not
 persisted schedule route metadata.
 They can affect `CreatedSchedule.kiq()`, which is an immediate queued invocation helper, but they do not change the